TuanLenh/CS100-Final-Project/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-718a45dd9cf7e7f842a935f5ebbe5719a5e09af4491e668f4dbf3b35d5cca122.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10871404&assignment_repo_type=AssignmentRepo)
  > As you complete each section you **must** remove the prompt text.
 Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
  > Prompt text is any lines beginning with "\>"
  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 For example, you need to name your project and replace the header right below this line with that title (no angle brackets).

 # Super Smash Bros.
 RPG

  > Authors: [Aditya Surapaneni](https://github.com/AdityaS1426), [Ashwin Ramaseshan](https://github.com/Ashwin987)

 ## Project Description

- > Your project description should summarize the project you are proposing.
-Be sure to include:
+# Why is it important or interesting to you?

+# What languages/tools/technologies do you plan to use?

+# What will be the input/output of your project?

+What are the features that the project provides?

  > * Why is it important or interesting to you?
  > * What languages/tools/technologies do you plan to use?
-(This list may change over the course of the project)
+(This list may change over the course of the project.)
  > * What will be the input/output of your project?
  > * What are the features that the project provides?
- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >

  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: